tunjid/Android-Extensions/README.md

 build.gradle lines

-The built artifacts are hosted on Jcenter (pending the looming shutdown) and with github packages:
+The built artifacts are hosted on Jcenter (pending the looming shutdown) and Maven Central:

 ```
     allprojects {